 - Now finding its place among these Fabulous Fungi Around the Globe comes the remarkable species that goes by the named of the Icicle Mushroom.

-- Perhaps most notably, this notably distinctive term serves as the common name for any of the fungi in the genus Hericium.
+- Perhaps most notably, this notably distinctive term serves as the common name for any of the numerous fungi placed within the genus Hericium.
 Regardless of its unusual appearance, though, all known members of this genus remain edible, though tastes differ.

-- The common name understandably derives from the obvious resemblance of its structure to hanging icicles, or, in the minds of some, cave-based stalactites.
-For the moment, researchers classify a total of four species within this fascinating genus.
+- The general name understandably derives from the unmistakable resemblance of its underlying structure to hanging icicles, or, in the minds of some people, cave-based stalactites.
+For the moment, though, researchers classify a total of 28 species within this fascinating genus.

-- The different members of this interesting genus also bear other, rather colorful, common names.
-These distinctive monikers include the lion’s mane, the bear’s head, and the monkey’s head, to go along with their respective scientific names.
+- The different members of this interesting genus also bear numerous other, and rather extremely colorful, common names.
+These distinctive monikers include the terms lion’s mane, the bear’s head, and the monkey’s head, to go along with their respective scientific names.

-- The first known scientific description of these visually distinctive mushrooms further came at the hands of the South African mycologist, Christian Hendrick Persoon.
-Quite surprisingly to some, he actually made this identification in 1794.
+- The first known scientific description of these visually distinctive mushrooms additionally due to the efforts of the widely respected South African mycologist, Christian Hendrick Persoon.
+To the ceaseless amazement of some, he actually made this identification in the year 1794.

-- The Icicle Mushroom does have some commercial uses, though.
-In some portions of the world, this remarkable fungus can be also found in extensive cultivation as a food source.
-This usage of it most notably takes place in the country of China.
+- The visually intriguing Icicle Mushroom does have some modern commercial uses, though.
+In some portions of the world, this remarkable fungus can also be found in extensive cultivation as a food source.
+This usage of the wonder most notably takes place in the country of China.

 Icicle Mushroom Physical Description